Advent & Christmas Season 2021

 White Gift Service – Our Christmas Season Traditional Service, Held Each Year on the Second Sunday of Advent

 The White Gift Service has been a beloved tradition at St. John’s since 1959 that reminds us what the Advent season is all about.
 Here’s how it works: We invite you to bring gifts of all ages and kinds to church with you on the second Sunday of December, the day we hold only one service at 10:15 am.
 All sorts of appropriate gifts are welcome, but toys and clothing for children & youth are especially appreciated.
 Gifts should be wrapped in plain white paper & clearly marked on the outside in ink with regard to size, gender & age range for whom the gift would be most appropriate.
 (Example: “Teenage boy” or “Girl age 6-8” or “Man size Large.”)
-The list below was our suggested gift list for 2020:

 Toward the end of the service, after a special program of the telling of the first Christmas story in Bible readings, Christmas music and a tableaux presentation, the gifts are brought forward by the congregation as we sing familiar traditional Christmas carols & handed to the children participating in the program, who stack them around the ‘holy family’.